5 Ways to Deal With Difficult Clients

 3. Track Your Interactions

-Occasionally, a client may try and veer off course from what you’ve verbally agreed on.
+Occasionally, a client may try to veer off course from what you’ve verbally agreed on.
 Whenever possible, get agreements in writing and then save email or chat exchanges.
 If you speak with a client on the phone, send a follow-up email to confirm what you discussed.
 These documents will serve as proof of what you’ve agreed to and will help keep your project on course.

 4. Maintain Mutual Respect